Audits drive continuous improvement and ensure installation problems are dealt with promptly.

 - what is required to resolve this non-compliance

-We will then review the provided evidence and change the job status to rectification complete.
+We will then review the evidence provided and change the job status to Rectification Complete.

 Step six: Rectifications completed

-We will then review the provided evidence and change the job status to rectification complete.
+We will then review the provided evidence and change the job status to 'Rectification Complete'.

-If we have any follow-up questions, we will change the status of the audit to “Additional information required” and will contact the retailer.
+If we have any follow-up questions, we will change the status of the audit to 'Additional Information Required' and will contact the retailer.

-Step seven: Performance reporting
+Performance reporting

 Others notified of unsafe installations

-If a solar photovoltaic (PV) installation is found to be unsafe, or has major non-compliance issues that require rectification, we will informEnergy Safe , the Clean Energy and the Clean Energy .
+If a solar, battery or hot water installation is found to be unsafe, or has major non-compliance issues that require rectification, we will inform Energy Safe Victoria, the Clean Energy Regulator’s accreditation scheme operator, battery accreditation provider and the Building and Plumbing Commission.

-Other checks on solar installations
+Other checks on installations

-- Electrical inspection - every system is required to be checked by a licensed electrical inspector and a Certificate of Electrical Safety issued prior to the system being connected to the distribution network.
+- Electrical inspection - every system is required to be checked by a licensed electrical inspector and a Certificate of Electrical Safety (COES) issued prior to the system being connected to the distribution network.

-- Safety visits - as part of the solar rebates process, we have asked householders to register for safety visits by WorkSafe during installation.
+- Safety visits - as part of the solar rebates process, we have asked householders to register for safety visits by WorkSafe Victoria during installation.
 These safety visits will focus on worker safety during installation, such as working at heights.

-- Clean Energy Regulator audits - as part of a national program of inspections, the Clean Energy also performs selected audits 12 to 18 months after installation.
+- Clean Energy Regulator audits - as part of a national program of inspections, the Clean Energy Regulator also performs selected audits 12 to 18 months after installation.

 How to provide feedback on audits

-We welcome your feedback.
-Solar industry retailers and installers whose installations have undergone an audit should first provide feedback or raise any concerns with the auditor through TechSafe Australia at solarhomes@techsafe.com.au.
+Authorised retailers and installers whose installations have undergone an audit should first provide feedback or raise any concerns with the auditor through TechSafe Australia at solarhomes@techsafe.com.au.

-Please email Solar Victoria at quality.assurance@team.solar.vic.gov.au if:
+Please email us at quality.assurance@team.solar.vic.gov.au if:

 - your concerns can't be resolved with the auditor